NelisW/myOpenHab/docs/107-Supervisord.md

 	[include]
 	files = /etc/supervisor/conf.d/*.conf

-which implies that process configuration files can be placed in `/etc/supervisor/conf.d/`, because these file will be included in the main config file.
+which implies that process configuration files can be placed in `/etc/supervisor/conf.d/`, because these files will be included in the main config file.

 <http://supervisord.org/configuration.html>